-The role of marketing is best understood by leading consumer goods companies.
+The role of marketing is also best understood by leading consumer goods companies.
 It is most influential in the most successful businesses, such as Procter & Gamble and Unilever.
-However, the discipline plays second or third fiddle in companies in sectors such as business-to-business (b2b) and utilities.
+By contrast the discipline plays second or third fiddle in companies in sectors such as business-to-business (b2b) and utilities.

 1. Ability to measure contribution to business growth

-(2) Landry Edward, Tipping Andrew, Dixon Brodie, Six Types of Marketing, Booz & Company and the Association of National Advertisers, 2005.
-Based on an online survey with 30,000 responses.
+(2) Landry Edward, Tipping Andrew, Dixon Brodie, Six Types of Marketing, Booz & Company and the Association of National Advertisers, 200, based on an online survey with 30,000 responses.